lukaskollmer/yo/docs/readme.md

     case1, case2, ...
 }
 ```
+Use the dot-syntax to refer to an enum case (`EnumName.caseName`).

 For the time being, enums are implemented as integers, meaning that you can trivially pass them anywhere an integer is expected, simply by casting to `int`.